clarkmiyamoto/GPT_EmailSorter/README.md

 Uses NLP to help you parse your emails

 # Why?
 My girlfriend is a creative director and needs to parse through high volumes of emails.
-Thougth this could help her sort things a little more <3.
+Thought this could help her sort things a little more <3.

 # Installation
 1. SimpleGmail